Josephine Hopper: Life and career

-She first met her future husband Edward Hopper in art school, and then again in 1914 in Ogunquit, where they were staying in the same boarding house.
+She first met her future husband, Edward Hopper, in art school, and then again in 1914 in Ogunquit, where they were staying in the same boarding house.
 However, their friendship apparently only began some years later.
 Their relationship became much closer during the summer of 1923, when they were both living in an art colony in Gloucester, Massachusetts.
 After a courtship that lasted for about a year, the couple married on July 9, 1924.
 They remained together until Edward Hopper died in 1967.
 Jo modeled for the figures in most of her husband's paintings after 1924.
-Edward Hopper only produced one oil painting of his wife (Jo Painting (1936)), but frequently made watercolors, drawings and caricatures of her.
-Throughout her married life Jo kept extensive diaries that recount her life with Edward and his creative process.
-These diaries also reveal that the marriage was troubled: the couple had frequent rows that sometimes escalated into actual fighting.
+Edward Hopper only produced one oil painting of his wife (Jo Painting, 1936), but frequently made watercolors, drawings and caricatures of her.
+Throughout her married life, Jo kept extensive diaries that recounted her life with Edward and his creative process.
+These diaries also reveal that the marriage was troubled; the couple had frequent rows that sometimes escalated into actual fighting.
 Twenty-two of Josephine Hopper's diaries are in the collection of the Provincetown Art Association and Museum in Provincetown, MA.

 As Edward Hopper's career soared soon after the marriage and his reputation continued to grow, Jo's artistic career waned after the 1920s.
 This was in part because "Jo poured her considerable energies into tending and nurturing her husband's work, handling loan requests and needling him into painting."
 She participated in a few group exhibitions (the biggest was organized by Herman Gulack in 1958 at the Greenwich Gallery), and she won the Huntington Hartford Foundation fellowship in 1957.